 How to make your money go further in France

-In the present money markets, the euro goes up and down, as does the dollar and the pound.
+In today's money markets, the euro goes up and down, like the dollar and the pound.
 So you never quite know where you are when budgeting and can’t guarantee that you’ll get a good rate of exchange when you are actually in France.
-So if you’re planning a trip, it’s a good idea to use these budget savings tips to save a few euros here and there.
-You CAN afford a trip to France.
+So if you’re planning a trip, it’s a good idea to use these tips to save a few euros here and there.

-The budget tips are categorized according to the major expenses incurred during a typical trip to France, to Paris and the rest of Europe.
+The budget tips are categorized according to the major expenses incurred during a typical trip to France.

-Still, remember this is a vacation, so don't make any cuts that will ruin the trip or just make it hard to enjoy your time in France.
-You only live once, and you may only visit Europe once, too and it is a really great place!
+But remember this is a vacation, so don't make any cuts that will ruin the trip or just make it hard to enjoy your time in France.
+You only live once, and you may only visit Europe once and it is a really great place!

 Location: You might have booked some of your vacation in advance in the most popular cities, which are generally Paris and Nice, Cannes (and try to avoid the annual mayhem during the May International Film Festival) and some of the Atlantic west coast cities such as Bordeaux and Biarritz.